Never Work Mobile Application Brings Tailored Matches to Your Fingertips

-Never Work is excited to announce the launch of NvrWrk 1.0, a mobile application for Android.
-The application leverages Never Work’s powerful web-based software to match users’ personality traits with exciting career opportunities, all while on the go!
+The NvrWrk Job Network is an online job match platform that leverages the power of scientific personality testing.

-Riverdale, NJ -- (SBWIRE) -- 09/20/2012 -- Never Work is excited to announce the launch of NvrWrk 1.0, a mobile application for Android.
+New York City, NY -- (SBWIRE) -- 09/24/2012 -- Never Work is excited to announce the launch of NvrWrk 1.0, a mobile application for Android.
 The application leverages Never Work’s powerful web-based software to match users’ personality traits with exciting career opportunities, all while on the go!

 Research has consistently shown that personality-environment fit is one of the most reliable predictors of long-term job success and satisfaction.
 NvrWrk users take a brief, scientifically-validated personality assessment, and are then provided with customized personality reports and localized job openings that match their core traits.
 Users can instantly apply for any open position within “The NvrWrk Job Network”.